 Answers to the trust and public image issues facing.
-Using networks as a framework to understand the changing nature of the environment, (Pesse, 2007) proposes a shift from the traditional marketing metric of share of voice to a more balanced approach to measure the value the industry is creating: Share of care.
+Using networks as a framework to understand the changing nature of the environment, (pesse, 2007) proposes a shift from the traditional marketing metric of share of voice to a more balanced approach to measure the value the industry is creating; Share of care.

 Concern for environment.
-The evidence of increased voter awareness and concern for environmental and other ethical issues has led many organizations to reappraise and communicate more effectively their ethical credentials (Freestone, 2007).
+The evidence of increased voter awareness and concern for environmental and other ethical issues has led many organizations to reappraise and communicate more effectively there ethical credentials (Freestone, 2007)

 Differentiation strategy.
-It utilizes theories of the strategic use of corporate social responsibility to emphasize the role of information asymmetry and how CSR is likely to be incorporated into a firm's product differentiation strategy.
-A key empirical implication of the theories is that firms selling experience or credence goods are more likely to be socially responsible than firms selling search goods (Siegel, 2007).
+It utilizes theories of the strategic use of corporate social responsibility to emphasize the role of information asymmetry and how CSR is likely to be incorporated in to a firm's product differentiation strategy.
+A key empirical implication on the theories is that firms selling experience or credence goods are more likely to be socially responsibility that firms selling search goods (Siegel, 2007).

 Ethical behaviors.
-Sales performance can be enhanced through ethical behaviors; emphasis is being placed on understanding unethical behaviors among key customer-contact employees and the environment in which these sales professionals engage clients.
+Sales performance can be enhanced through ethical behaviors; emphasis is being placed on understanding unethical behaviors among key customer contact employees and the environment in which these sales professionals engage clients.

-How the direct supervision of the sales force (sales managers) can shape the ethical behavior of salespeople and may be a critical controllable key to understanding unethical sales behaviors that offers upper management strategic opportunities to enrich customer relationships (Schwepker Jr., 2007).
+How the direct supervision of the sales force (sales managers) can shape the ethical behavior of salespeople and may be a critical controllable key to understanding unethical sale behaviors that offers upper management strategic opportunities to enrich customer relationships (schwepkerJr., 2007)

 Ethics ombudsman.
-An inspect department with ethics ombudsman should be established inside businesses to regularly examine whether or not the managers' decision/behaviour are matching the moral or ethical standard (do the right thing) (Tai & Chuang, 2014).
+An inspect department with ethics ombudsman should be established inside businesses to regularly examine whether or not the managers decision behavior and matching the moral or ethical standard /do the right thing/ (Tai & Chuang, 2014).

-Customers-Centered by Technology.
-It is necessary improving marketing by customerscentered.
-Socially responsible companies, fairness and quick response to inquiries and complaints to customers, will achieve higher long-run profits (Tai & Chuang, 2014).
+Customers-Centered by Technology. it is necessary improving marketing by customers centered.
+Socially responsible companies, fairness and quick response to inquiries and complaints to customers, will achieve higher long run profits (Tai & Chuang, 2014)

-Market efficiency and effectiveness is achievable only when automation of consumption/purchase is done.
-Mutual trust and respect, high-tech-high-touch customization & personalization are needed factors.
-Although the technology is developing, "automated consumption", it will be future oriented.
-This technology continues with attention to interaction as the source of value creation.
-As information technology largely influence or change specially the marketing mix (4 Ps) (Tai & Chuang, 2014).
+Market efficiency and effectiveness is achievable only when automation of consumption purchase is done.
+Mutual trust and respect, high tech high touch customization & personalization are needed factors.
+Although the technology is developing "automated consumption", it will be future oriented.
+This technology continues with attention to interaction as the source of value creation. as information technology largely influence or change specially the marketing mix (4 Ps)(Tai & Chuang, 2014).

-The method the marketers market the products is being revolutionized-no more exist the traditional market in which buyers and sellers meet to transact or exchange and producers are no longer fixed certain geographic locations.
-To device mechanisms attracting consumers to their promotions without using the Ads too often online or others will become the new jobs for the marketers to load (Tai & Chuang, 2014).
+The method the marketers market the products is being revolutionized no more exist the traditional market in which buyers and sellers meet to transact or exchange and producers are no longer fixed certain geographic locations.
+To device mechanisms attraction consumers to their promotions without using the ads too often online or others will become the new jobs for the marketers to load (Tai & Chuang, 2014)

-Four practical approaches.
-There are four approaches to implement social responsibility: obstructionist approach (economic responsibilities only), defensive approach (legal compliance but just legal responsibilities), accommodative approach (only ethical compliance), and proactive approach.
+Four Practical approaches, there are four approaches to implement social responsibility; obstructionist approach (economic responsibilities only.) defensive approach (legal compliance but just legal responsibilities), accommodative (only ethical compliance).

-The last one donates fund or contributes gifts or the like to society and equals to philanthropic giving and is kinds of voluntary responsibility, e.g. SONY, McDonald's, which initiate on environment protection, resource saving and recycling, decrease animal laboratory, reduce criminal, kill poverty, eliminate illiteracy and others (Tai & Chuang, 2014).
+The last one donates fund contributes gifts or the like to society and equals to philanthropic giving and is kinds of voluntary responsibility, e.g. SONY, MeDonald's, which of environment protection, resource saving and recycling, decrease animal laboratory, reduce criminal, kill poverty, eliminate illiteraey and others (Tai & chuang, 2014).

-Four dimensions.
-Tsmc Company's Customer Service and Supplier Management insists working with suppliers together to establish a stable and sustainable development of the supply chain, environmental protection, human rights, safety, health, in order to achieve corporate social responsibility; environmental culture protection, construct green supply chain, transparent operations focusing on shareholders' equity, fulfill social involvement, and others (TSMC, 2014) and Common Wealth Magazine advocates-"World" CSR, with reference of "The UN Global Compact", OECD guidance for Multinational Enterprises Program, and the U.S.
+Four dimensions. some company's customer service and supplier management insists working with suppliers together to establish a stable and sustainable development of the supply chain, environmental protection, human rights, safety, health, in order to achieve corporate social responsibility: environmental culture protection, construct green supply chain, transparent operations focusing on shareholder's equity, fulfill social involvement, and others (TSMC, 2014) and common wealth Magazine advocates- "world" CSR, with reference of <The UN global compact>>, OECD guidance for Multinational enterprises program, and the U.S.